celltonomy/white_paper/README.md

 [Red Team Exploits](#red-team-exploits)

+# Overview

+**What is Celltonomy?**

+Celltonomy is infrastructure for growing biological systems.

 # Abstract

 Celltonomy is a public decentralized network designed to make the following capabilities widely available and accessible: